rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 anonymous function we define and pass as an argument to `unwrap_or_else`.
 We’ll cover closures in more detail in [Chapter 13][ch13]<!-- ignore -->.
-For now, you just need to know that `unwrap_or_else` will pass the inner value of the `Err`, which in this case is the static string `not enough arguments` that we added in Listing 12-9, to our closure in the argument `err` that appears between the vertical pipes.
+For now, you just need to know that `unwrap_or_else` will pass the inner value of the `Err`, which in this case is the static string `"not enough arguments"` that we added in Listing 12-9, to our closure in the argument `err` that appears between the vertical pipes.
 The code in the closure can then use the `err` value when it runs.